siddevkota/Challenge_2/README.md

 This API demonstration, developed using FastAPI, serves as a Review Response Bot.
 It takes a product description and user-generated reviews and provides responses based on the description.
 It uses the OpenAI GPT-3 model to generate custom responses for the reviews.
 The API is intended for applications that involve responding to user reviews.

+Do not forget to replace YOUR_OPENAI_API_KEY from api.py with your own OpenAI API key.

 ## API Endpoint

 - Endpoint: `/test`